 A recent skim through ingredient lists on store-bought bread got me especially motivated though, so I set out to make a loaf of hearty bread that can be mixed and ready for the oven in under 10 minutes.
 Spelt flour is very similar to whole wheat but has a nutty, almost sweet flavor and less gluten, which makes for a dense, tasty loaf.

-Since it’s made like a quick bread, it isn’t light and airy like a bread that rises.
+Since it’s a quick bread recipe, the bread isn’t light and airy like yeast breads.
 That being said, it’s still satisfying and delicious!

 The trick to the crust is the dual loaf pan technique.
 Baking with another loaf pan on top forms the firm outer crust that makes this bread truly delectable.